lammps/lammps/doc/src/write_data.rst

 ----------

-The *nocoeff* keyword requests that no force field parameters should be written to the data file.
-This can be very helpful, if one wants to make significant changes to the force field or if the parameters are read in separately anyway, e.g. from an include file.
+Use of the *nocoeff* keyword means no force field parameters are written to the data file.
+This can be helpful, for example, if you want to make significant changes to the force field or if the force field parameters are read in separately, e.g. from an include file.

-The *nofix* keyword requests that no extra sections read by fixes should be written to the data file (see the *fix* option of the :doc:`read_data <read_data>` command for details).
-For example, this option excludes sections for user-created per-atom properties from :doc:`fix property/atom <fix_property_atom>`.
+Use of the *nofix* keyword means no extra sections read by fixes are written to the data file (see the *fix* option of the :doc:`read_data

-The *nolabelmap* keyword requests that the default label map should not be written to the data file (see the Type Label sections of :doc:`read_data <read_data>` command for details).
-By default, if the default label map is fully defined for a given interaction, i.e. every atom, bond, angle, dihedral or improper type has an associated type label, then a type label section for that interaction is written to the data file.
-The *types_style* keyword indicates how atom, bond, etc. types are written in the Atoms, Bonds, etc. sections.
-If the value is specified as *numeric*, then numeric types are used.
-If the value is specified as *labels*, then interaction types are written as type labels using the default label map.
-When using type labels, the default label map (i.e., Type Label sections) must be written to the data file.
+<read_data>` command for details).
+For example, this option excludes
+sections for user-created per-atom properties from :doc:`fix property/atom <fix_property_atom>`.

+The *nolabelmap* and *types* keywords refer to label maps that may be defined for number atom types, bond types, angle types, etc.  Label maps can be defined in two ways, either by the :doc:`labelmap
+<labelmap>` command or in data files read by the :doc:`read_data
+<read_data>` command which have sections for Atom Type Labels, Bond
+Type Labels, Angle Type Labels, etc.  See the :doc:`Howto type labels
+<Howto_type_labels>` doc page for the allowed syntax of type labels
+and a general discussion of how type labels can be used.

+Use of the *nolabelmap* keyword means that even if default type label maps exist for Atoms, Bonds, Angles, etc, they are not written to the data file.
+By default, they are written if they exist.

+The *types* keyword determins how atom types, bond types, angle types, etc are written into these data file sections: Atoms, Bonds, Angles, etc.  The default is the *numeric* setting, even if type label maps exist.
+If the *labels" setting is used, type labels will be written to the data file, if the corresponding label map exists.
+Note that when using *types labels*, the *nolabelmap* keyword cannot be used.

 The *pair* keyword lets you specify in what format the pair coefficient information is written into the data file.
 If the value